Learning a quantum channel from its steady-state: Noise models and classical optimization

 \subsection{Classical optimization}

-The minimization of the cost function $\Phi(\vtheta)$ in Eqs.~(\ref{eq:cost-Kraus-noisy}, \ref{eq:total-Phi}) was done using the stochastic optimization algorithm Adam \cc{ref:Kingma2015}, implemented by PyTorch with an automatic differentiation engine\cc{ref:NEURIPS2019_9015}.
+To define the cost function $\Phi$, we used a set $S$ of all $2$-local Pauli operators with contiguous support.
+The minimization of the cost function $\Phi(\vtheta)$ in Eqs.~(\ref{eq:cost-Kraus-noisy}, \ref{eq:total-Phi}) was done using the stochastic optimization algorithm Adam\cc{ref:Kingma2015}, implemented by PyTorch with an automatic differentiation engine\cc{ref:NEURIPS2019_9015}.
 We used the same numerical optimization procedure for both the numerical simulations and the experimental results on real quantum hardware.
 This is because the cost function depends only on the local expectation values, which may come either from numerical simulations or actual experiments.
+As the cost function normalization constant $1/C_S$ does not depend on the variational parameters, it can be ignored during the optimization process, yielding a cost function that is quadratic in the Pauli expectation values.

+The computational cost associated with optimization via a gradient-descent algorithm depends upon specific algorithmic decisions and various hyperparameters, including the learning rate, number of steps, and different regularization techniques.
+However, as a general rule, the computational resources needed for a single optimization step scale equivalently to those required for evaluating the loss function $\Phi(\boldsymbol{\theta})$.
+In our scenario, where $\Phi(\boldsymbol{\theta})$ comprises $O(n)$ local constraints, we anticipate the overall runtime to follow a scaling pattern akin to $O(Tn)$, where $T$ denotes the number of optimization steps \cc{ref:Kingma2015}.

 Heuristically, we fixed the maximum number of optimization steps to be $15,000$.
-We added another heuristic termination criterion for the optimization process, wherein the optimization ceased if at step $i$, the difference in the loss function from step $i-500$ was less than $0.25\%$.
+We added another heuristic termination criterion for the optimization process, wherein the optimization ceased if at step $i$, the difference in the cost function from step $i-500$ was less than $0.25\%$.

 In what follows, we denote by $\vtheta_{est}$ the channel parameters which achieve the lowest cost function value of $\Phi(\vtheta_{est})$.